j2969719/doublecmd-plugins/plugins/wfx/wfx_scripts/scripts/readme.md

 Copies a local file `SOURCE` to a virtual file `DESTINATION`

+To update the progress bar, the script must print the integer percentage value line by line.

 ## cp
 `SCRIPT cp SOURCE DESTINATION`

 Copies a virtual file `SOURCE` to `DESTINATION` inside the virtual file system.

+To update the progress bar, the script must print the integer percentage value line by line.

 ## mv
 `SCRIPT mv SOURCE DESTINATION`
 Moves/Renames a virtual file `SOURCE` to `DESTINATION` inside the virtual file system.

+To update the progress bar, the script must print the integer percentage value line by line.

 ## exists
 `SCRIPT exists FILE`